 If the medical care data is not shown in My Kanta Pages within a reasonable time, you can ask the healthcare unit where you were treated for further information.

 You can manage the refusals to share your health data in the Management of Data Use section of My Kanta Pages.

 If you are not using My Kanta Pages, you can give your refusal at a healthcare service provider who has already joined the Patient Data Repository.

 You can withdraw your refusal at any time in My Kanta Pages or in the healthcare service.

-You can refuse to have your prescriptions shown at pharmacies and in the healthcare service in My Kanta Pages under the Consents and Refusals section.
-Despite the refusal, the person who has issued the prescription will be able to see the information on the prescription.
+You can refuse to have your prescriptions shown at pharmacies and in the healthcare service in My Kanta Pages under the Management of Data Use section.
+Despite the refusal, the person who has issued the prescription and the healthcare provider that has saved the prescription will be able to see the information on the prescription.

 If you have refused to have your prescription shown, you will need the patient instruction sheet or summary of the medicine in question when visiting the pharmacy.
 The pharmacy cannot dispense your medicine without the patient instruction sheet or summary.

 Records entered into the Patient Data Repository cannot be deleted, unless it is a case of the data being incorrect.